MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-XII-Transportation-Security-Administration-Department-Homeland-Security/subchapter-C-Civil-Aviation-Security/part-1548-Indirect-Air-Carrier-Security/section-1548.7.md

 (ii) The renewal of its security program is not contrary to the interests of security and the public interest.

 (4) If TSA determines that the indirect air carrier meets the requirements of paragraph (b)(3) of this section, it will renew the indirect air carrier's security program.
-The security program will remain effective until the end of the calendar month one year after the month it was renewed.
+The security program will remain effective until the end of the calendar month 3 years after the month it was renewed, or until the program has been surrendered or withdrawn, whichever is earlier.

 (c) *Amendment requested by an indirect air carrier or applicant.* An indirect air carrier or applicant may file a request for an amendment to its security program with the TSA designated official at least 45 calendar days before the date it proposes for the amendment to become effective, unless the designated official allows a shorter period.
 Any indirect air carrier may submit a group proposal for an amendment that is on behalf of it and other indirect air carriers that co-sign the proposal.